Richard William Pfaff

-Richard William Pfaff (1936-10 July 2016) was an American historian specializing in medieval English liturgy.
+Richard William Pfaff (1936–10 July 2016) was an American historian specializing in medieval English liturgy.

 Biography

 He was a descendant of German settlers in the Midwest.
 In 1966, he was ordained a priest in the Episcopal Church.

 Career

 He completed his B.A. in history at Harvard College.
 He later received the Rhodes scholarship and attended Magdalen College, Oxford, where he received his D.Phil in history.
 He served as a professor of history at the University of North Carolina Chapel Hill until his retirement in 2006.

 Honors

 In 1993, he became a Fellow of the Society of Antiquaries of London.

 Personal life

-He was married to Margaret Campbell until her death in 2010; he then married Jeanette Falk shortly before his death.
+He was married to Margaret Campbell until her death in 2010; they had one son.
+He married Jeanette Falk shortly before his death.